GPT-3 or Data-to-Text: Which Text Generator Is Right For You?

 Properly used, data-to-text can save an incredible amount of time and costs.
 Simultaneously, it can scale the content creation process.

-Writing large amounts of content, e.g. thousands of product descriptions written for an online store, is almost impossible to produce by humans.
+Writing large amounts of content, e.g. thousands of product descriptions written for an online store, is almost an impossible task for copywriters.
 Certainly not if the content has to regularly be reviewed and kept up-to-date due to seasonal influences, for example.

-In contrast to GPT-3, the advantage of automated content generation using data-to-text is controllability.
+In contrast to GPT-3, the advantage of automated content generation using data-to-text is control.
 False statements made by the system or other unwanted statements can thus be ruled out.
 There are different possibilities available when using Data-to-Text technologies.
-With GPT-3, however, it is not possible to really influence what is delivered as an output.
+With GPT-3, however, it is not possible to directly influence what is delivered as an output.

 The Drawbacks of Data-to-Text: Data Dependency & Time Consumption

-Data-to-text based automated content creation also has its limits, though.
+Data-to-text based automated content creation also has its limits.
 Once the data quality is poor or the availability of high-quality data is not ensured, the output can be of low-quality.

 The technology is based on structured data in machine-readable form.
 Therefore, storytelling, as well as writing blog posts or social media posts, are reserved for humans.
 After all, these cannot be meaningfully generated through data-to-text software.